schneidmaster/actioncable-modules/README.md

 ## Why?

-As of 5.0.0, the official actioncable npm package is broken outside of browser usage, and the [core team](https://github.com/rails/rails/issues/25649) is unwilling to release a fixed version bump indefinitely (until Rails 5.0.1 is released).
-This package provides support for webpack/node builds in the interim, and will ensure modules are properly supported in the future.
+As of 5.0.0, the official actioncable npm package was broken outside of browser usage, and the [core team](https://github.com/rails/rails/issues/25649) was unwilling to release a fixed version bump for more than five months (until Rails 5.0.1 was released).
+This package provided support for webpack/node builds during that timespan, and will ensure modules continue to be properly supported in the future.

 ## Patches